E-commerce

 That era is ending.

-Shopify’s platform-wide data reveals that products with 3D and AR content generate 94% higher conversion rates than those relying on static images.
-At the same time, e-commerce return rates have climbed to 24.5% globally, costing retailers hundreds of billions annually — with the primary driver being the gap between what customers expected and what arrived.
+Shopify’s platform-wide data shows that products with 3D and AR content generate 94% higher conversion rates than those relying on static images alone.
+At the same time, e-commerce return rates have climbed to 24.5% globally, costing retailers hundreds of billions annually, with the primary driver being the gap between what customers expected and what arrived.

 Today’s shoppers don’t just prefer interactive product experiences.
 They increasingly expect them.
-And the retailers meeting those expectations are capturing disproportionate market share while their static-image competitors watch conversion rates stagnate.
+And the retailers meeting that expectation are capturing disproportionate market share while their static-image competitors watch conversion rates stagnate.

-This guide breaks down exactly why real-time 3D product configurators have moved from competitive advantage to operational necessity — and what the shift means for e-commerce strategy in 2026.
+This guide breaks down why real-time 3D product configurators have moved from competitive advantage to operational necessity, and what that shift means for e-commerce strategy in 2026.

 Why Are Static Product Images No Longer Enough for E-commerce?